Cars brands and logos that start with K

 Kaipan Logo

 The Czech Republic also contributed to the history of the world automobile industry by founding the Kaipan brand of small roadsters.
-Based on the British Lotus Seven, the Kaipan 47 was the first car to be produced to this day, many years after its initial release.
-Throughout its existence, the brand has produced five models, characterized by the originality of the body and equipped with powerplants from the leaders of world production – Ford, Honda, and VW.
+Based on the British Lotus Seven, the Kaipan 47 was the first car produced to date, many years after its initial release.
+Throughout its existence, the brand has produced five models, characterized by the originality of their bodies and equipped with powerplants from the world’s leading manufacturers, Ford, Honda, and VW.
 The company continues its activity even today.

 Kantanka